Vidyasagar5566/my.gaming.platform/README.md

 # my.gaming.platfor
-### initially u will got a snake head
+## GOAL

-### collect the food of orange fruit
+collect the food of orange fruit with snake head

+## controls
+use left arrow to move left side use right arrow to move right side use up arrow to move up side use down arrow to move down side

+## GAME OVER
+if the snake head touches the boundries or collision with the snake body the game is over

 ## screenshots

+## orange fruit
 ![Title screen](https://github.com/Vidyasagar5566/my.gaming.platform/blob/main/orange-juice.png)

-### if the snake head touched with boundries or touchus whith the body the the snake die....

-game is over